sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ## 1. Creating a Scala worksheet
 Scala Worksheets use the `.sc` extension, and unlike a typical `.scala` file, they're not compiled, and instead are run by the interpreter on real time.

-Worksheet files must be located in the following directory:
+Worksheet files can be located in the following directory:

 ```
-projectname/src/example/example.worksheet.sc
+projectname/src/main/example.worksheet.sc
 ```

 The name structure must be the following: